 Log into your Wix.com dashboard and click the Popular Shortcuts option.

 Click “Delete Site.”
 You’ll be prompted to do this twice.
 Note that clicking “Delete” within the site editor itself will only delete selected elements of your site, not your site in its entirety or your account as a whole.

 3. Transfer Any Domains Associated with your Wix Account

 Finally, you’ll want to disassociate any domains that you have connected to your Wix account.
 This would be your opportunity to transfer your domain to a different web host.
-We’d recommend transferring to a web host like iPage and taking advantage of their free site builder.
+We’d recommend transferring to one of the hosts listed above and taking advantage of their free site builder.